 My work revolves around creating and executing effective communication strategies.
 You've seen my clients in Buzzfeed, VICE, New York Times, Cosmo, Hypebeast and more.

-When not working with clients, I write about things I find interesting.
-My work has appeared in VICE, Munchies, Bitch, Atlas Obscura, The Independent, Forbes, Business Insider, Tasting Table, Refinery29 and more.
+When not tackling client projects, I write about things I find interesting.
+I’ve contributed to VICE, Munchies, Bitch, Atlas Obscura, The Independent, Forbes, Business Insider, Tasting Table, Refinery29 and more.
 All of my writing samples are available here.